cleibold/ReactivationCode/matlab code/README.txt

 hypothesis.

-rtfun: surrogate set of rvalues for random shuffles of different lengths (input argument is a vector of lengths). ich radum sequnecs is correates to two fixed permutations reflecting the testing against template sequences.
+rtfun: surrogate set of rvalues for random shuffles of different lengths (input argument is a vector of lengths).
+It correates the sequence to two fixed permutations reflecting the testing against template sequences.

 testmot: same as testsession just for motifs

-checkmotseq: same as checktempseq just for motifs (no tempaltes but r values within the set of sequences)
+checkmotseq: same as checktempseq just for motifs (no templates but r values within the set of sequences)

 rtfun2: same as rtfun for only one tempaltes seqeunces (not two